 Wellcome Trust — Lived Experience Consultant [February 2020 — present]

-As a lived experience consultant, I work with the Wellcome Trust's Mental Health Priority Area to develop a lived experience strategy by facilitating consultation sessions with youth mental health advocates from around the world.
+As a lived experience consultant, I work with the Wellcome Trust's Mental Health Challenge Area to develop a lived experience strategy by facilitating consultation sessions with youth mental health advocates from around the world.
 I am also closely involved in the Global Mental Health Databank project, working directly with youth and researchers from the USA, UK, South Africa and India to build the blueprint for a databank which provides insights around how youth manage experiences of anxiety and depression.
-The MHPA and its projects aim to shape mental health research culture to meaningfully involve youth with lived experiences of mental health challenges throughout.
+The MHCA and its projects aim to shape mental health research culture to meaningfully involve youth with lived experiences of mental health challenges throughout.

 Healthy Brains Global Initiative — Interim Board of Directors [July 2020 — present]